minggas/elm-hn/README.md

 Next, instead of passing in `model`, we pass in `init`, which consists of both the `Model` and an initial `Cmd` (for which we don't want to use yet).

-Also, our `update` function has changed its signature as well.
-Not only does it take a mysterious `msg` parameter (which we're currently ignoring), but it also returns the `model` and a `Cmd`, just like in `init`.
+Also, our `update` function (which we've refactored out) has changed its signature as well.
+Not only does it take a mysterious `msg` parameter, which we're currently ignoring, but it also returns the `model` and a `Cmd`, just like the `init`.

 Finally, there's a `subscriptions`.
 We'll get back to those later, but for now, we don't want any.